Exact algorithms for $L^1$-TV regularization of real-valued or circle-valued signals: Introduction

 \section{Introduction}

 Total variation (TV) minimization has become a standard method for jump or edge preserving regularization of signals and images.
-Whereas the classical $L^2$-TV model (i.e., TV with quadratic data fidelity term \cite{rudin1992nonlinear}) is optimally matched to the Gaussian noise model, $L^1$ data terms are more robust to noise with more heavy tailed distributions such as Laplacian noise, and in the presence of outliers; see, e.g., \cite{nikolova2002minimizers}.
+Whereas the classical $L^2$-TV model (i.e., TV with quadratic data fidelity term \cite{rudin1992nonlinear}) is optimally matched to the Gaussian noise model, $L^1$ data terms are more robust to noise with more heavy tailed distributions such as Laplacian noise, and to the presence of outliers; see, e.g., \cite{nikolova2002minimizers}.
 Further advantages are the better preservation of the contrast and the invariance to global contrast changes \cite{chan2005aspects}.
 Since $L^1$-TV minimization is a convex problem for real- and vector-valued data, it is accessible by convex optimization techniques.
 In fact, there are several algorithms for $L^1$-TV minimization with scalar and vectorial data.
-The minimization methods are typically of iterative nature: for example, interior point methods \cite{fu2006efficient}, iterative thresholding \cite{beck2009fast}, alternating methods of multipliers \cite{wang2008new, goldstein2009split}, semismooth Newton methods \cite{clason2009duality}, primal-dual strategies \cite{dong2009efficient, chambolle2011first}, and proximal point methods \cite{micchelli2013proximity} were employed.
-Further algorithms are based on recursive median filtering \cite{alliney1997property} or graph cuts \cite{darbon2006image}.
+The minimization methods are typically of iterative nature: for example, interior point methods \cite{fu2006efficient}, iterative thresholding \cite{beck2009fast}, alternating methods of multipliers \cite{wang2008new, goldstein2009split}, semismooth Newton methods \cite{clason2009duality}, primal-dual strategies \cite{dong2009efficient, chambolle2011first}, and proximal point methods \cite{micchelli2013proximity}.
+There are also other algorithms based on recursive median filtering \cite{alliney1997property} or graph cuts \cite{darbon2006image}.

-For univariate real-valued signals, there are efficient exact algorithms available.
-It is well known that the univariate $L^2$-TV problem can be solved exactly in linear time using the taut string algorithm \cite{mammen1997locally,davies2001local}.
+For univariate real-valued signals, efficient exact algorithms are available for $L^2$-TV; for instance the taut string algorithm which has a linear complexity \cite{mammen1997locally,davies2001local}.
 A recent alternative is the algorithm of Condat \cite{condat2012direct} which shows a particularly good performance in practice.
 The $L^1$-TV problem is computationally more intricate.
 For data $y \in \R^N$ and a non-negative weight vector $w \in \R^N,$ it is given by